kubeflow/community/KUBEFLOW-STEERING-COMMITTEE.md

 Issues that impacts the KSC governance requires a special decision process.
 Issues include:
 - Changes to the KSC charter
 - KSC voting rules
+- Election rules

 The issue may pass with 70% of the members (rounded up) of the committee supporting it.

+At most 1 KSC member from the same organization may cast a vote.
+Example: if KSC is made up of employees from organizations A, A, B, C, D, then orgnaization A may cast 1 vote through either employee.
+There would be a total of 4 votes, and 3 votes (70% rounded up) is required to pass a proposal.
+This rule is designed to remove organization A's ability to defeat a proposal that is supported by all other KSC members.

 ### Results